 How to Trade Lithium

-There is unfortunately no way to invest directly in the lithium commodity, this is because there are no exchange-traded futures as with other industrial metals such as copper, nickel and aluminum.
-Perhaps this is because relative to these other metals, the quantity of lithium demand is much smaller.
-There are, however, ways for traders to gain exposure to lithium prices through investing in companies involved in the lithium industry.
+There is, unfortunately, no way to invest directly in the lithium commodity, this is because there are no exchange-traded futures as with other industrial metals such as copper, nickel and aluminum.
+Perhaps this is because, relative to these other metals, the quantity of lithium demand is much smaller.
+There are, however, ways for traders to gain exposure to lithium prices through investing in share CFDs with companies involved in the lithium industry.

 Alternatively, the 15 companies listed below are publicly traded companies involved in lithium mining or processing.